7 Reasons Why Hustle Culture Is Toxic (and How to Slow Down)

 - No work-life balance

 You are not supposed to be in this world only to work until you drop.
 However, hustle culture pushes the idea that you should always be working.
 And you know what happens with all work but no play.
-You will not have a work-life balance, and other aspects of your life might not matter to you much at the moment.
+You will not have a work-life balance as you will sacrifice everything else to be successful.

 How to Slow Down and Stop the Grind